Mostafa-Albelbeisi/reading-notes/Class04/ React and Forms.md

     x === y ? 'true' : 'false';

-    ## Things I want to know more about
+    ## Things I want to know more about...